Policies of Colorado State University

 POLICY STATEMENT

-The maximum loan amounts for the program defined in this policy do not exceed $1,500.
-At this amount, employees should not have taxable income to report as a result of receiving a loan under this program.
-However, when a loan is not repaid as agreed, tax liability of the employee may ultimately result.
+The maximum loan amount available through the Emergency Hardship Loan program is $1,500.
+At this amount, the loan should not be considered as taxable income to an employee who participates in this program.
+However, if a loan is not repaid as agreed, the employee may become liable for any tax consequences from the unpaid loan.

 CSU makes the following disclaimer with respect to all loans made under this policy: